hoechp/ultracomplexmath/README.md

 - sqrt, conjugate, inverse, re, sqr, cub, negate
 - ...

-And yeah - these all work perfectly for those strange 8-dimensional numbers - I mean you hopefully know that you cant do pretty much any of this with vectors for example - vectors have nothing to do with this.
+And yeah - these all work perfectly for those strange 8-dimensional numbers - I mean you hopefully know that you can't do pretty much any of this with vectors for example - vectors have nothing to do with this.
 And there are many, many more features - including parsing textual formulas with the ability to set variables.
-And also hypercomplex angles - a great and (dare I say) compley topic on its own, and so on, and so on...
+And also hyper-complex angles - a great and (dare I say) complex topic on its own, and so on, and so on...
 There's a lot of useful code in there.

 ## Meaning
 Complex number revolutionized physics and math, so are binary (aka split-complex) numbers starting to do so - at least to some extent.
 Also dual numbers have a lot of useful advantages.